jason.guide

 Wealthfront’s cash account lets you divide your balance into named buckets - vacation, taxes, emergency fund, home repairs, whatever your life requires.
 The total is still one account earning one rate, but you can see at a glance exactly how much belongs to each category.

 This sounds simple because it is simple.
-But the psychological effect of being able to look at your savings and see “emergency fund: $18,000 / vacation: $2,400 / tax reserve: $3,100” is significant.
+But the psychological effect of seeing labeled money is significant.
 You stop guessing.
-You stop feeling like you need to do mental math before every discretionary purchase.
+You stop doing mental math before every discretionary purchase.
 The money is labeled.

 The two-account setup

-BofA also runs a Preferred Rewards program that gives bonus multipliers on their credit card cashback based on combined BofA and Merrill balances.
-If you’re a BofA credit card user, the relationship has real value — even if the savings account rate isn’t competitive.
-The $95 BofA Premium Rewards card with a Preferred Rewards bonus becomes a strong everyday cashback card for spending that doesn’t fit into a travel rewards strategy.
+BofA also runs a Preferred Rewards program that gives bonus multipliers on their credit card cashback.
+If you’re already a BofA credit card user, keeping a low-balance checking account there has real compounding value - even if you never touch the savings account.
+Note: BofA is revamping their Preferred Rewards structure, so verify current tiers before building a strategy around specific multipliers.

 Two accounts sounds like more complexity.
-In practice it’s less — because each account has a single clear purpose.
-Wealthfront is where your money lives and grows.
-BofA is where it transacts.
-Nothing bleeds into the wrong bucket.
+In practice it’s less - because each account has a single clear job.
+Wealthfront is where your money lives and earns.
+BofA is where it handles the messy real-world stuff.

 When rate chasing actually makes sense